CodeMell/Reading-Notes/301/Class01/Class-01.md

 2. How are props used in React?

-    - Define an attribute and its value(data), then pass it to child component(s) by using Props, and then render the Props Data
+    - Define an attribute and its value(data), then pass it to child components by using Props, and then render the Props Data

 3. What is the flow of props?